 FedEx has implemented several new surcharge structures and adjusted existing ones to reflect current market conditions and operational costs.
-These surcharges directly impact your bottom line, affecting everything from product pricing strategies to customer satisfaction.
-So there’s a lot at stake when it comes to your parcel spend management strategy this year.
+These surcharges directly impact shipping budgets, affecting everything from product pricing strategies to customer satisfaction.
+So there’s a lot at stake for shippers managing their parcel spend management strategy this year.

-This guide will walk you through the major FedEx shipping surcharge categories and offer actionable strategies to minimize these costs.
+This guide will walk shippers through the major FedEx shipping surcharge categories and offer actionable strategies to minimize these costs.

 Understanding FedEx Shipping Surcharge Basics